prof-rossetti/nyu-info-2335-201706/notes/python/installation.md

 ## Mac OS

-Use the [Homebrew](https://brew.sh/) package manager to install Python.
+You may download Python from the [Python website](https://www.python.org/downloads/), but you are encouraged to use the [Homebrew](https://brew.sh/) package manager to install it.

 Check to see if Homebrew is installed: